syncfusion/blazor-docs/src/gantt/gantt-chart/sorting.md

 ![Alt text](images/sortColumn.gif)

-## Clear all the sorted columns dynamically
+## Clear all the Sorted Columns dynamically

 In the Gantt Chart component, you can clear all the sorted columns and return to previous position using the `ClearSorting` public method.
 The following code snippet shows how to clear all the sorted columns by clicking the custom button.